-Human Rights Policy Principles:
+Human Rights Policy Principles\

-- 1. Avoiding any practices which are discriminatory or which might compromise people's dignity. - 2.
-Eradicate labour or child exploitation. - 3.
+1. Avoiding any practices which are discriminatory or which might compromise people's dignity.

+- 2. Eradicate labour or child exploitation. - 3.
 Ensure freedom of association and collective negotiation. - 4.
 Protect employee's health. - 5.
 Ensure adequate employment and salary. - 6.
-Commitment towards people linked to suppliers, contractors, collaborating companies and business partners. - 7.
-Respecting for indigenous communities and traditional ways of life. - 8.
-Protecting facilities and people on the basis of respect for human rights. - 9.
-Supporting and promoting respect for human rights in the surrounding communities. - 10.
-Helping to fight corruption and protect privacy.
+Commitment towards people linked to suppliers, contractors and collaborating companies. - 7.
+Supporting and promoting respect for human rights in the surrounding communities. - 8.
+Respecting indigenous communities and traditional ways of life. - 9.
+Protecting facilities and people on the basis of respect for human rights. - 10.
+Helping to fight corruption.